Bardas Skleros: Later years

 After the Asian potentates refused to support his further operations against Constantinople, Skleros and his family retreated to Baghdad in 980.
 They resided in honourable captivity at the Abbasid Caliph's court for six years, dreaming about the invasion of Byzantium.

 In 987 Skleros was finally recalled to his homeland by Phokas, who took advantage of the Bulgarian wars to aim at the crown.
 Skleros promptly mustered an army to support Phokas's cause, but his plans of profiting from the attendant disorders were frustrated when Phokas had him committed to prison.

-Upon Phokas' death at the Battle of Abydos (989), Skleros succeeded him as the leader of the rebellion: "The truth was, the men who had enrolled in Skleros's army were no longer divided in their loyalties: every one of them was a declared rebel.
+Upon Phokas' death at the Battle of Abydos in 989, Skleros succeeded him as the leader of the rebellion: "The truth was, the men who had enrolled in Skleros's army were no longer divided in their loyalties: every one of them was a declared rebel.
 Their leader inspired them with his own resolute determination and bound them into one coherent body.
 By favours he won their loyalty, by his kindliness he earned their devotion.
 He reconciled their differences, ate at the same table as his men, drank from the same cup, called them by name, and by his flattery bound them to his allegiance" (Michael Psellos).

 The date of his surrender to the authorities is disputed, as are the circumstances.
 In 991 Skleros, a blinded and broken man, then residing in semi-captivity in Thrace, was visited by Emperor Basil II on his way to Bulgaria.
 The famous rebel accepted the title of curopalates and died several days later, presumably on April 2.

 Descendants

-The bloodline of Bardas Skleros continued, however.
-A grandson, Basil Skleros, was married to a sister of Emperor Romanos III.
-One of Basil's daughters married Constantine Monomachos, who would become Emperor, while Basil's granddaughter became mistress of Constantine.
-One of these women was the grandmother of Vladimir Monomakh.
+The bloodline of Bardas Skleros continued, however, through his son Romanos Skleros.
+A grandson, Basil Skleros, was married to a sister of Emperor Romanos III, sometimes called Helena or Pulcheria Argyra.
+One of Basil's nieces, Pulcheria Skleraina, married Constantine Monomachos, who would become Emperor, while Basil's grandniece Maria Skleraina became mistress of Constantine.
+His brother Constantine Skleros (c.
+920–930 – 989 or 991) married Sophia Phokaina, the daughter of Kouropalatēs Leo Phokas, brother of Emperor Nikephoros II (c.
+912–969), and most probably their daughter was Empress Theophanu.